ancastillar/Data-Science-Nanodegree/README.md

 # Acknowledgements

-Thank to Davivienda to support me throught this course
+Thanks to Davivienda to support me through this course